High Blood Pressure: The Heart Risk You Can't Feel (But Shouldn't Ignore)

 • Diastolic (the bottom number): pressure when your heart relaxes

 One important point: a single high reading does not automatically mean you have hypertension.
 Improper technique, stress, caffeine, illness, or even rushing into an appointment can temporarily elevate your numbers.
-For the most accurate measurement, you should be resting for 5 minutes, sitting with your back supported, feet flat on the floor, arm supported at the level of your heart, and the cuff directly in contact with your skin.
+For the most accurate measurement, rest for 5 minutes, sit with your back supported, feet flat on the floor, arm at heart level, cuff directly against your skin.
 Remember, the focus is not just on one measurement, but the pattern over time.

 But you can’t see patterns if you’re not checking.